 - A revocable trust: A trust allows you to put money aside for your child and to dictate the terms under which they receive it and how it is spent.
 This is important for both young children as well as for older teens, who may not be able to handle large sums and generally lack discipline in their spending.
 Forbes advises it can add an extra level of assurance, ensuring costs such as college, weddings, and a down payment for a home are provided for.
 Creating a trust also eliminates the need to place the added financial responsibility of managing money on the child’s guardian.

 For parents, additional tools which can help to protect your children include advance directives, which provide guidance in the event you are incapacitated and unable to communicate your wishes yourself.
 Consider creating a living will and a Do Not Resuscitate (DNR) order, while designating someone to act as a health care power of attorney.

 Contact Us Today for Help

 At Cavallo & Cavallo, we can help you create an estate plan that ensures your children are provided for in any eventuality.
-Call or contact our New York estate planning attorneys online and request a confidential consultation in our Bronx or New Rochelle office today.
+Call or contact our New York estate planning attorneys online and request a confidential consultation in our Bronx or Westchester office today.